kingdomstrategies/waha-ai-timestamper-cli/README.md

 While an Mac M1 Pro could timestamp a 10 minute audio file in about 2.5 minutes, that same file could be timestamped in _just a few seconds_ when processed with a GPU.

-A local GPU is helpful, but we've also seen success with using [Google Compute](https://cloud.google.com/compute/docs/gpus) GPUs and [LambaLabs](https://lambdalabs.com/) to run inference.

 ## Installation: